thomasgstewart/machine-learning-1-fall-2022/README.md

 ## Instruction & Office hours <i class="fas fa-chalkboard-teacher"></i>

-**Format of the class:** Face-to-Face lectures will be held in Dell room XXX.
-Office hours will be held 3 times each week, and may be virtual.  **Please note:** Circumstances may require the face-to-face portion of the class to be online.
+**Format of the class:** In-class time will be a combination of lectures, group assignments, live coding, and student presentations.  **Please note:** Circumstances may require the face-to-face portion of the class to be online.

-**Lectures:** Dell XXX
- Monday, Wednesday, and Friday @ 9am
+**Lectures:** Monday, Wednesday, and Friday @ 9am - Dell XXX

-**Office Hours:**
-Monday, Wednesday, and Friday @ 10am - Dell common area
+**Office Hours:** Monday, Wednesday, and Friday @ 10am - Dell common area

 ## Textbooks <i class="fas fa-book"></i>

-Regression Modeling Strategies With Applications to Linear Models, Logistic and Ordinal Regression, and Survival Analysis by Frank E. Harrell, Jr.
+Regression Modeling Strategies With Applications to Linear Models, Logistic and Ordinal Regression, and Survival Analysis
+by Frank E. Harrell, Jr.
 ISBN-13: 978-3-319-19424-0
 Available as a PDF via UVA institutional license [(link)](https://doi.org/10.1007/978-3-319-19425-7)

 ### Optional reference texts

-Data Analysis Using Regression and Multilevel/Hierarchical Models by Andrew Gelman and Jennifer Hill
+Data Analysis Using Regression and Multilevel/Hierarchical Models
+by Andrew Gelman and Jennifer Hill
 ISBN-10: 052168689X
 ISBN-13: 978-0521686891

 ## Computing